Newcastle-under-Lyme: Culture

 The New Vic Theatre is a theatre in the round.
 Just outside the town centre, it offers a programme that includes modern and classic plays and concert performances.

 The Borough Museum and Art Gallery (Brampton Museum) depicts the civic history of the Borough and an authentic, life-size Victorian street-scene.
 The art gallery hosts work by local and national artists, and travelling exhibitions.

 Notable residents who contributed to the arts and entertainment include Philip Astley, founder of the modern circus.
 Jackie Trent, the singer and songwriter, was born in the town.
 Arnold Bennett, the novelist, playwright, and essayist, completed his schooling at the Middle School, and called the town Oldcastle in his Clayhanger trilogy of novels.
 Dinah Maria Mulock, who wrote under her married name of Mrs Craik, lived in the town (in Lower Street and Mount Pleasant) and attended Brampton House Academy.

 E. S. Turner, social commentator, was educated in the town.
 Newcastle was home to Dr Philip Willoughby-Higson (1933–2012), poet, translator, historian, and author of 33 books.
 He founded and was president (1974–1992) of the Chester Poets, the oldest poetry group in the North-West.
 He was also President of the Baudelaire Society of France from 1992 to 2012 – the only Englishman ever to hold that position.

 Media

 Regional local news and television programmes are BBC West Midlands and ITV Central.
 Television signals are received from either the Fenton or Sutton Coldfield transmitters.
 BBC North West and ITV Granada can also be received from the Winter Hill TV transmitter.

-Local radio stations are BBC Radio Stoke, Hits Radio Staffordshire & Cheshire, Greatest Hits Radio Staffordshire & Cheshire, HitMix Radio and 6 Towns Radio, who are the most recent station to serve the area following a successful Ofcom application.
+Local radio stations are BBC Radio Stoke, Hits Radio Staffordshire & Cheshire, a national station, Greatest Hits Radio Staffordshire & Cheshire, a national station, HitMix Radio, a community radio station for Newcastle-Under-Lyme, 6 Towns Radio, a community radio station for Stoke-on-Trent, and Blue Sky Radio.

 The Sentinel is the town's local newspaper.